minhtran-q/security-knownledge/README.md

   <br/>

   **OAuth2:** This is a standardized set of rules that defines how applications can access resources on a server on behalf of a user.
 It focuses on authorization and token management.

+  **OpenID Connect:** This is an identity layer that sits on top of the OAuth2 protocol by adding mechanisms for user authentication.
+It uses OAuth 2.0 flows (like the Authorization Code Flow) to obtain tokens but defines additional features like ID Token, Discovery, Standardized Scopes.

 </details>